Genusbiz/docs/users/analyze-report-and-discover/analysis/advanced-analysis.md

 There are several ways to change the selections in an analysis.

 **Select Items**
-To select an item in a list , click the item, or right click the item and select **Set as Selected** in the shortcut menu.
+To select a single item in a list , click on it.

 To select several items in a list, press and hold the CTRL key, then click the items, and then release the CTRL key.
 To select a sequence of items in a list, press and hold the SHIFT key, click the first item in the sequence, then click the last item in the sequence, and then release the SHIFT key.